During 2022, global venture capital deals crossed the $225 billion barrier and are on track to beat the 2021 record of $330 billion.

 - A liquidation preference that gives the VC firm absolute preference over common shareholders until their $5 million is returned (similar to how creditors receive preference).

 - Disproportionate voting rights that enable the VC firm to direct the startup’s strategy.
 This could include everything from capital investments to decisions around later rounds of capital raising.

 - Anti-dilution clauses (‘ratchets’) that ensure the equity share of the VC firm is not diluted, regardless of how later rounds of financing pan out.

-2. There are also upside provisions that the Venture Capital firm will seek to benefit from should the startup achieve some of the success that it projects.
+2. There are also upside provisions that the VC firm will seek to benefit from should the startup achieve some of the projected success.

-- An option to acquire a pre-agreed number of shares in the future at a pre-agreed price, enabling the Venture Capital firm to acquire more stock at a discount if the startup does well (even if other VC firms come along and offer much higher amounts for the equity).
+- An option to acquire a pre-agreed-upon number of shares in the future at a pre-agreed-upon price, enabling the VC firm to acquire more stock at a discount if the startup does well (even if other VC firms come along and offer much higher amounts for the equity).

 Other provisions, common to all VC deals include the following:

-- The Venture Capital firm will include the right to elect the majority of the directors to the startup’s board, enabling it to maintain control over management of its day-to-day management.
+- The VC firm will include the right to elect the majority of the startup board's directors, enabling it to maintain control over the management of its day-to-day management.

-- Rights to access all of the startup’s internal documents, including (clearly) it’s financial statements, and documents relating to all of its transactions.
+- Rights to access all of the startup’s internal documents, including financial statements, and documents relating to all other transactions.

-The growth of this industry, both in the US and elsewhere, suggests that deal structures have matured to the extent that they now suit the entrepreneur and investor sides.
+The growth of this industry, both in the US and elsewhere, suggests that deal structures have matured to the extent that they now suit entrepreneurs and investors.

-If your company is considering a VC investment, talk to FirmRoom about how our virtual data room software can ensure the process is frictionless for you.
+If your company is considering a VC investment, talk to FirmRoom about how our virtual data room software can ensure the process is frictionless.